 The first emblem consisted of three black letters.
 The game’s name comes from the Italian word Uno, which means “one.”
 When a player finishes a round and puts the last card on the table, they should shout “Uno” to confirm the finish.

-The brevity of the name speaks to the simplicity and speed of the game.
+The brevity of the name speaks to the game’s simplicity and speed.
 Each round lasts only 10-15 minutes.
 The number three is related to the rules.
 The player puts a card on the table that matches the previous one by number or color.
-The third option is a special symbol that allows you to set desired data, skip a turn, or force a player to draw two extra cards.
+The third option is a special symbol that lets you set the desired data, skip a turn, or force a player to draw two extra cards.

 1971 – 1992

-Merle Robbins, not possessing business skills, did not dare to promote the game himself, as he could not ensure its mass production.
+Merle Robbins, lacking business skills, did not dare to promote the game himself because he could not ensure its mass production.
 Therefore, he sold the rights to his friend Robert Tezak, who owned a funeral home and had the experience and means to conduct business.
 Tezak created a company that, for many years, promoted Uno and paid Robbins 10 cents for each box.

 For large-scale sales, the game developed a more attractive logo.
 The red letters of the sign are lifted above the surface.
 A slight coarse shadow is visible under the symbols.